Matt Lowton: Burnley

 On 22 June 2015, Burnley secured the signing of Lowton on a three-year deal for an undisclosed fee believed to be around £1 million plus add-ons.
 Lowton made his debut for Burnley on 20 October, as an 84th-minute substitute against Nottingham Forest; his first start came against Charlton Athletic on 19 December.
 His first and only goal of the season was Burnley's fourth in a 5–0 rout of Milton Keynes Dons on 12 January 2016.
 Lowton would make 27 appearances in his maiden season at Burnley, all in the League, as Burnley won the Championship title and earned promotion to the Premier League.

 Huddersfield Town (loan)

 On 4 January 2023, Lowton joined fellow EFL Championship side Huddersfield Town on loan for the remainder of the 2022–23 season.

 Witton Albion

 On 6 November 2023, Lowton signed for Northern Premier League Division One West club Witton Albion.

 Precision Football

 In September 2024, Lowton joined UAE Second Division League club Precision Football.

+Coaching career

+On 29 July 2026, Lowton was appointed assistant manager of UAE Third Division League club Phoenix United following their admission to the league, assisting Jamie Ward.